 “I could have been a contender.” — Marlon Brando as Terry Molloy in On the Waterfront

-When, in a promissory note arbitration brought before FINRA in New York, the respondent broker’s promissory note contains a merger clause or integration clause, the question arises: Does the merger clause prohibit the broker from successfully maintaining a counterclaim against the claimant brokerage firm for fraudulently inducing him to accept employment with the claimant firm?
-In general, the answer is “no.” That is, in general, the promissory note’s integration clause does not preclude the broker from successfully counterclaiming in New York against the brokerage firm for fraudulent inducement.
+When, in a promissory note arbitration brought before FINRA in Manhattan, NY, the respondent broker’s promissory note contains a merger clause or integration clause, the question arises: Does the merger clause prohibit the broker from successfully maintaining a counterclaim against the claimant brokerage firm for fraudulently inducing him to accept employment with the claimant firm?
+In general, the answer is “no.” That is, in general, the promissory note’s integration clause does not preclude the broker from successfully counterclaiming in Manhattan, NY against the brokerage firm for fraudulent inducement.

 See here for more information on promissory note disputes.
-Such disputes are also known as up-front bonus, recruiting bonus, or forgivable loan cases.
+Such disputes are also known as up-front bonuses, recruiting bonuses, or forgivable loan cases.